brian-wang-xianxiang/sctp-ds2f-gemini-wh-demo/README.md

-# Basic Introduction to Webhooks
+# Basic Introduction to Telegram Webhooks

 A webhook is a way for one application to automatically notify another application when something happens.